pyrokitsu/Amazon-Purchase-Bot/README.md

 # Amazon Purcharse Bot
-Amazon Purchase Bot is for automatize article checking and bought in case of availability
+Amazon Purchase Bot is for automatize article checking and bought in case of availability based on Selenium

 Working for amazon.fr with windows